-Please note that there are several policies that members of Greek organizations at Mercer must be aware of, including but not limited to: Mercer’s definition of hazing and the university’s polices on alcohol, drug use, and sexual assault.
-All polices pertaining to student groups can be found in The Lair.
-Please note that the polices apply to all student groups at Mercer, not just Greek organizations.
+Please note that there are several policies that members of Greek organizations at Mercer must be aware of, including but not limited to: Mercer’s definition of hazing and the university’s policies on alcohol, drug use, and sexual assault.
+All policies pertaining to student groups can be found in The Lair, Mercer's student handbook.
+Please note that the policies apply to all student groups at Mercer, not just Greek organizations.
 If you have specific questions regarding any of Mercer’s policies, please contact the Office of Campus Life at (478) 301-2868.

 NEW STUDENT ORG POLICY beginning Fall 2016: